kaankkaya/games/README.md

 ● How did you decide to use that design and architectural patterns?
 I like this structure because I can use this in any app Also this architecture allows developers to handle complex Apps.

 ● What should be the part of this app that needs more time to develop or improve?
 Detail Screen and Favorite storage.
 I dont like the design of Favorite screens.
-Using UserDefaults for storing these kind of data is wrong.
+Using UserDefaults for storing these kind of data iswrong.
 I used it because it was the easiest way.

 ● Which part did you like most in this app?
 List screen and pagination

 ● Does this app ready to submit to store?
 If not, what should be done to achieve that?
 No. Should implement a DB, use View Controller Delegates to handle navigations, have a test.

 ● Do you have any comments to us?
-Sorry for submitting late...
+Sorry for submitting late.

 ● What are the things you think are missing or open in this assignment?
 In instructions it says "design we sent you" but I received none.